astro-wjz/FLASH-code-installation/README.md

 cd visitx.y.z/bin
 ./visit
 ```
-then you can read output files just like in Windows platform.
+then you can read output files just like on Windows platform.